 How to Build Portal-Beating Authority

 The agent who beats Zillow in local search has built genuine topical authority for a specific geographic area.
-This comes from a concentrated investment in neighborhood content -- real, detailed, genuinely useful guides for every community in your market -- combined with local backlinks from community organizations and local publications that validate your local authority.
+This comes from a focused bet on neighborhood content.
+Real, detailed, genuinely useful guides for every community in your market.
+Add local backlinks from community groups and local publications, and your authority gets validated from every side.

 Content Formats That Outperform Portals

-Neighborhood lifestyle guides, local school comparison guides, hyperlocal market reports by zip code or subdivision, community event coverage, local business features, and buyer and seller stories set in specific neighborhoods all perform well in search and attract genuine links.
+Neighborhood lifestyle guides.
+Local school comparisons.
+Hyperlocal market reports by zip code.
+Community event coverage, local business features, and buyer and seller stories set in real neighborhoods.
+All of these perform well in search, and all of them attract genuine links.
 None of this content exists on Zillow because Zillow doesn't have local agents producing it.
 You do.

 Ready to Compete